 Aldaron Essences’ High Anxiety is a very similar blend to Very Scary Things, but High Anxiety has an additional Bach flower remedy to help tone down the high strung nature of work-minded, responsible-natured dogs.
 This type of dog tends to work itself up into a higher state of anxiety, and the added remedy helps take that extra edge off.

-Poise is our Bach flower blend for dogs that get truly terrifies and outright panic.
+Poise is our Bach flower blend for dogs that get truly terrifies and goes into panic mode.
 Dogs that destroy rooms or crates trying to get out, that really go out of their mind, that lose control of bowels or bladder, etc., when freaked out by fireworks or thunder, generally can get quite a bit of relief from Poise.

 If one of those formulas doesn’t seem like it covers everything your dog experiences, it’s fine to combine two or more.